resonance-audio/resonance-audio-web-sdk/README.md

 // Create AudioNode to connect the audio element to WebAudio. var audioElementSource = context.createMediaElementSource(audioElement);

-// Create a 1st-order Ambisonics Songbird Listener. var songbird = new Songbird(context);
+// Create a (1st-order Ambisonic) Songbird scene. var songbird = new Songbird(context);

-// Send songbird to audio output. songbird.output.connect(context.destination);
+// Send songbird's binaural output to stereo-out. songbird.output.connect(context.destination);

-// Create a Songbird Source, connect desired audio input to it. var source = songbird.createSource();
+// Create a Source, connect desired audio input to it. var source = songbird.createSource();
 audioElementSource.connect(source.input);

-// Pan an audio source 45 degrees to the left (counter-clockwise). source.setAngleFromListener(45);
+// Pan the source 45 degrees to the left (counter-clockwise). source.setAngleFromListener(45);

 // Wait 1 second and then playback the audio.